How To Operate The Construction Industry Scheme (CIS) In A Limited Company (Or Sole Trader)

 You or your limited company is working for a contractor and is also paying subcontractors

-You or your limited company offers services to a contractor, and at the same time, you also use subcontractors.
+You or your limited company (get advice from our online accountants for limited companies) offers services to a contractor, and at the same time, you also use subcontractors.

 When this situation occurs, you will have to combine the two prior scenarios: